DHTMLX/gantt-docs/data/desktop/task_types.md

 - Depend on children tasks, i.e. if the user drags a child of a project task, the task changes its duration.
 - Ignore the **start_date**, **end_date**, **duration** properties.
 - Can't be dragged if have no children tasks.
 - Project's **progress** is specified explicitly and doesn't depend on subtasks by default.
 If you want it to be calculated automatically you'll have to write code for it.
-Check the sample below for the reference.

-{{sample
-08_api/16_dynamic_progress.html
-}}
+[Check the examples](desktop/how_to.md#howtocalculatetaskprogressdependingonchildtasks).

 {{note
 To provide a possibility of adding project tasks, read article desktop/milestones.md.
 A possibility to add milestones guarantees that your end users can add project tasks as well.